-This page provides information for women, their partners and families about mood changes and depression during menopause and later life.
+Information for women, their partners and families about mood changes and depression during menopause and later life

 The menopause can lead to changes in your mood, anxiety and lower energy.
 This is due to your body adjusting to the decline in levels of the hormones estrogen and progesterone.
 Lack of sleep due to night sweats may also lead to mood swings.